karmasakshi/jet/README.md

 - Copy the custom font URL from `./dist/jet/browser/index.html` to [index.html](./src/index.html) for preloading

 Custom SVG icons can be loaded in `_setIcons()` in [AppComponent](./src/app/components/app/app.component.ts).

+WARNING: Browser will download two icon files if preload URL is different from the resolved URL.

 <br />